CumulusNetworks/docs/content/cumulus-linux-42/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/_index.md

 #### Configure Temperature Notifications

-Temperature sensor information for each available sensor is maintained in the the lmSensors MIB.
+Temperature sensor information for each available sensor is maintained in lmSensors MIB.
 Each platform can contain a different number of temperature sensors.
 The example below generates a trap event when any temperature sensor exceeds a threshold of 68 degrees (centigrade).
 It monitors each `lmTempSensorsValue`.
 When the threshold value is checked and exceeds the `lmTempSensorsValue`, a trap is generated.
 The `-o lmTempSenesorsDevice` option is used to instruct SNMP to also include the lmTempSensorsDevice MIB in the generated trap.
 The default frequency for the `monitor` directive is 600 seconds.
 You can change the default frequency with the `-r` option:

 ```
 monitor lmTemSensor -o lmTempSensorsDevice lmTempSensorsValue > 68000